cypof/objectfabric/index.md

 ObjectFabric is based on a very simple idea.
 When modifying a Web resource, instead of replacing it, e.g. with a PUT, why not adding a new version?
 E.g. with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change.

 The whole point is to make Rich Hickey [happy](http://www.infoq.com/presentations/Value-Values).
+Immutability everywhere.

+More info [here](https://github.com/objectfabric/objectfabric/wiki).
 ObjectFabric is an implementation of this that sends changes in real-time over WebSockets, orders them between users in a scalable way, and can remove old versions if space is an issue, e.g. on clients.

 ## REST 2.0 = REST + Real Time + Offline